parsa-epfl/qflex/pages/download.md

               -s docker_servers.txt -g 0.8 -T 1 -c 200 -w 1 -e -r rps
 ```

 In the command above, `rps` indicates the number of requests per second to be issued by the client.
-You must vary the value of `rps` until the client reports a QoS that is acceptable for your tests.
-Once you find the correct value of `rps`, you must run the client with the same command above, wait for the client response latency to stabilize, and take a snapshot of the running benchmark:
+You must vary the value of `rps` until the client reports a QoS that is acceptable for your tests (the magnitude reported for QoS is milliseconds).
+Once you find the correct value of `rps`, you must run the client with the same command above.
+Wait for the client response latency to stabilize, and take a snapshot of the running benchmark with the following commands:

 ```
 # On the guest terminal